Social Media Impact Study

 - Rarely: 14%

 - Never, I just look at posts and new ones.

 1/4 of consumers post on their social media channel of choice daily.

 What’s the takeaway here?
 If you are a business operating in the B2C space, you have 25% of social media users actively creating and sharing content daily.
 You also have an additional 30% who post a few times each week.
 So, over 50% of social media users are actively creating content on a weekly basis.
-Over half of social media users are content creators.
+Over half of the social media users are content creators.
 They’re hungry for content.
-Staying active daily on social media will give you the edge of staying engaged with your customers.
+Staying active daily on social media will give you the edge in staying engaged with your customers.